openyurtio/openyurt/docs/tutorial/yurtctl.md

 us-west-1.192.168.0.88   Ready    <none>   19h   v1.14.8-aliyun.1
 ```

-2. You can convert only one node to edge node(i.e., minikube-m02) by using this command:
+2. You can convert only one node to non-edge node(i.e., us-west-1.192.168.0.87) by using this command:
 ```bash
 $ _output/bin/yurtctl convert --provider ack --cloud-nodes us-west-1.192.168.0.87
 I0529 11:21:05.835781    9231 convert.go:145] mark us-west-1.192.168.0.87 as the cloud-node